 Principles Of Parent-Child Relationship

-There is no ‘one-size-fits-all’ when it comes to parenting.
+There is no ‘one-size-fits-all’ when it comes to upbringing.
 However, the following principles lay the foundation for positive parenting:

 - Set some parenting goals: Whether you want to raise a healthy and disciplined child or have a healthy parent-child relationship, identify your goals and understand what you need to do to achieve them.

 - Bring in warmth and structure in your interactions: Treat every interaction as an opportunity to connect with your child.
-Be a warm and receptive parent, who encourages interaction.
+Be a warm and receptive parent and a mentor, who encourages interaction.
 Structure your interaction by having rules, boundaries, and consequences in place and ensure that your children understand them.

 - Ground rules are a must: Ground rules tell your children how to and how not to behave.
+Rules have to be set by discussing with the child, coming to a midpoint between the parents’ and the child’s needs.
+You can firmly implement such rules which are comfortable and meaningful to both.
 But having too many rules is not a good idea.
-Whatever rules you have, firmly implement them to shape your child’s personality and their overall growth.

 - Acknowledge and empathize with your child: Whether it’s a happy or difficult situation, acknowledge your child’s feelings, understand them, and reassure them that they can depend on you to solve all their problems.